Shawn Lemon: Ottawa Redblacks

-On September 3, 2015, Lemon signed with the Ottawa Redblacks of the CFL.
-He is expected to start at defensive end for Ottawa.
+On September 3, 2015, Lemon signed with the Ottawa Redblacks of the CFL to play as a defensive end for Ottawa.
 Lemon played in the last half of the season with the Redblacks, contributing five quarterback sacks during the regular season.
 He was released by the Redblacks on December 4 so he could pursue NFL opportunities.

-Saskatchewan Roughriders (II)
+Saskatchewan Roughriders (second stint)

-Lemon was signed by the Saskatchewan Roughriders on January 15, 2016.
+Lemon was signed by the Roughriders on January 15, 2016.
 Lemon was listed as the third-string defensive end for opening night, effectively confirming rumours that Lemon was unhappy with the Roughriders coaching staff.
 Following a week 1 defeat Lemon asked to be traded.

-Toronto Argonauts
+Toronto Argonauts (first stint)

 After reports that Lemon was not happy in Saskatchewan, Lemon was traded to the Toronto Argonauts on July 2, 2016, after playing limited reps in only one game for the Roughriders.
-Lemon and a conditional 2018 CFL Draft pick were sent to the Argonauts in exchange for Mitchell Gale and Matt Sewell.
+Lemon and a conditional 2018 CFL draft pick were sent to the Argonauts in exchange for Mitchell Gale and Matt Sewell.
 Lemon played in 16 games for the Argos during the 2016 season and finished tied for second in the CFL with 14 sacks.
 He was recognized by his peers for his performance and was named a CFL East Division All-Star.
-On December 1, 2016 Lemon and the Argos agreed on a contract extension which will keep him with the 'double-blue' through the 2018 CFL season.
+On December 1, 2016, Lemon and the Argos agreed on a contract extension which kept him with the 'double-blue' through the 2018 CFL season.
 Lemon was hampered by injury during 2017, and was the only starter on Toronto's defensive line not to make the CFL East All Stars list (Victor Butler, Dylan Wynn, and Cleyon Laing all made the list), but Lemon still managed 8 sacks and a forced fumble in 12 games played.
 During the playoffs, Lemon recorded 3 sacks in a victory over the Saskatchewan Roughriders.
 Lemon and the Argos would go on to defeat Lemon's former team, the Stampeders to win the 105th Grey Cup.
 Lemon played in 5 games for Toronto in 2018, before being traded away.
 In those games he made 5 tackles, one sack, and one forced fumble.

-BC Lions
+BC Lions (first stint)

 On July 24, 2018, Lemon was traded to the BC Lions for a negotiation list player.
 Lemon formed a formidable pass rush tandem with Odell Willis, and went on to record 10 sacks in 13 games for BC, including two against Toronto in two meetings later that season.

-Toronto Argonauts (II)
+Toronto Argonauts (second stint)

 After becoming a free agent in February 2019, Lemon signed with Toronto again on a one-year contract.
 Lemon played in four games for the Argos in 2019, contributing 15 tackles and one quarterback sack.